AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 * *hides danger, see "[Revealing Danger](#revealing-danger)" paragraph*

 ## Attempt 2.0 - Futures
 Let’s try one more approach.
-Idea [futures](https://en.wikipedia.org/wiki/Futures_and_promises) has involved separately.
+Idea futures has involved separately.
 It is a great.
 In combination with closures makes this approach even more powerful.

+> <[wikipedia](https://en.wikipedia.org/wiki/Futures_and_promises)> ... (futures) describe an object that acts as a proxy for a result that is initially unknown, usually because the computation of its value is yet incomplete.

 This is more advanced approach than previous one.
 So make sure that you read explanations below code if you are unfamiliar with this idea.